Homotopy Comomentum Maps in Multisymplectic Geometry: Graded pre-Lie algebras

 \end{definition} One can construct a graded skew-symmetric binary bracket out of any graded algebra: \begin{definition}[(Graded) Commutator] Given a (not necessarily associative) graded algebra $(X,\ca)$, we call \emph{commutator} the graded skew-symmetric bi-linear graded morphism

 defined on arbitrary homogeneous elements $x,y\in X$ as

 \end{definition}

 The role of the associator is to measure the failing of the associativity of the product $\ca$.
 When $(X,\ca)$ is associative $\alpha$ is automatically zero.
-In the case that $\alpha$ satisfy certain symmetry properties one talks about \emph{pre-Lie algebras}: \sidebyside{ \begin{definition}[Left pre-Lie Algebra] A non-associative graded algebra $(X,\ca)$ is said to be a \emph{left pre-Lie algebra} if the corresponding associator is graded symmetric in the two leftmost entries; \ie, for any $x,y,z\in X$, one has:
+In the case that $\alpha$ satisfy certain symmetry properties one talks about \emph{pre-Lie algebras}: